Centyfano/machine-learning-portfolio/flowers-classification/readme.md

-# Animals clasification
+# Flowers clasification

-This project implements the multi-class classification, and the goal is to classify images of four wild animals:
+This project implements the multi-class classification, and the goal is to classify images of five flowers:

--   Zebra
+-   roses
--   Buffalo
+-   daisy
--   Elephant
+-   dandelion
--   Rhino
+-   sunflowers

-The dataset is avalilable at [Kaggle](https://www.kaggle.com/datasets/ayushv322/animal-classification), and it has 1000 images for each class, totaling 4000 images.
+-   tulips

 Tasks done include